-Portsmouth sits surrounded by water, and that does its steel roofs no favours.
-Salt air drives corrosion hard, and on a coated profiled roof it concentrates the damage exactly where the steel is most exposed: the cut edges of the sheets.
-Across the naval-adjacent industrial buildings, port logistics units and trade estates around the harbour, cut edge corrosion is one of the most common roof defects we are called to assess.
-Spotted as a rust line and dealt with early, it is a repair.
-Left to spread, it becomes a far bigger bill.
+Portsmouth is a city of islands, and that’ll do a job on your steel roofs.
+Salt air really drives corrosion, and on a profiled roof it hammers the steel exactly where it’s most exposed: the cut edges of the sheets.
+Walk around the naval dockyards, the port logistics units and the trade estates near the harbour, and cut-edge corrosion is one of the most common roof defects we’re asked to look at.
+Spot it as a rust line and deal with it early, it’s a repair.
+Leave it to spread, and the bill gets a lot bigger.

 What is actually happening at the edge

-A steel sheet is coated on both faces at the mill, but cutting it to length exposes a band of bare steel along the cut.
-On the finished roof those edges sit at the laps and gutter lines, the points where rain pools and is slow to clear.
-The exposed steel corrodes, and the rust then works back underneath the coating, lifting and peeling it from the edge in.
-The factory finish did everything it could except seal the one detail it never touched, which is why Portsmouth roofs fail along their sheet ends first.
+A steel sheet gets coated on both sides at the mill, but cutting it to length leaves a band of bare steel along the cut.
+Up on the roof, those edges sit at the laps and gutter lines, where rain pools and is slow to clear.
+The exposed steel corrodes, and the rust then works back underneath the coating, lifting and peeling it from the edge inwards.
+The factory finish did its job everywhere else, but it never touched that one detail, which is why Portsmouth roofs fail along their sheet ends first.

 Salt, exposure and a moving front

-Coastal exposure speeds the whole process.
-Salt holds dampness against the steel and accelerates the reaction, so an edge that might take years to deteriorate inland can advance faster on a harbour-side roof.
-Capillary action pulls moisture into the lap where it cannot dry, the corrosion front moves inward, the coating delaminates ahead of it, and the steel thins until the ends perforate.
-Shallow pitches and gutters labouring under driving rain off the Solent only add to it.
-The first thin orange line rarely stays a thin orange line for long.
+Being so close to the coast speeds up the whole process.
+Salt holds dampness against the steel and really kicks off the reaction, so an edge that might take years to go inland can get a lot worse faster on a harbour-side roof.
+Capillary action pulls moisture into the lap where it can’t dry, the corrosion front moves inward, the coating delaminates ahead of it, and the steel thins until the ends start to perforate.
+Throw in shallow pitches and gutters struggling with driving rain off the Solent, and it only gets worse.
+That first thin orange line rarely stays a thin orange line for long.

 Why early treatment pays

-Caught at the staining stage, cut edge treatment is contained and quick to programme.
-The corroded edges are cleaned back to sound steel, primed with a corrosion inhibitor, and sealed along the laps and gutters with a flexible coating that moves with the roof.
+Catch it when it’s just staining, and cut-edge treatment is contained and quick to programme.
+We clean the corroded edges back to sound steel, prime them with a corrosion inhibitor, and seal the laps and gutters with a flexible coating that moves with the roof.
 The building stays in use and the existing sheets keep their service life.
-Caught late, the work becomes sheet replacement, which is slower, dearer and disruptive to whatever operates below.
-Worth checking after the next storm:
+Catch it late, and you’re looking at sheet replacement, which is slower, dearer and disruptive to whatever’s going on below.
+Worth checking after the next storm if you see:

 - Orange or brown rust staining along the gutter edges